anandinxs/example_repo/README.md

 # example repo
-this is a sample repo, hello world !
+this is a sample repo, hello world dumbs! this is a second change
+SELECT * from prd_assortment_ddn